nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 </div>

 ### \[Implemented\] Undo/redo feature
-The proposed undo/redo mechanism is facilitated by `VersionedFlashBack`.
+The undo/redo mechanism is facilitated by `VersionedFlashBack`.
 It extends `FlashBack` with an undo/redo history, stored internally as an `flashBackStates` and `currentStatePointer`.
 Additionally, it implements the following operations: